Out-Law News | 04 Jun 2021 | 1:52 pm | 4 min. read

 Walter said that the publication of the new EU-SCCs should spur businesses to map their data sharing and transfer activities, assess the risks of the transfers in light of the specific circumstances of the transfers and take measures accordingly, and stay informed on further EU and UK developments.

 Pinsent Masons is hosting an online event on 24 June on the new SCCs and what they mean for data transfer between the EEA, UK and third countries.
-There is free registration for the event.

 02 Jun 2021